 In the March of 1895 a John Moss of 114 Coventry Street, South Melbourne and Alma Road, St Kilda (near the High St end) a produce dealer of wood and coal etc, had declared bankruptcy with the causes of insolvency being depression in trade.
 Also he was reported as having had a long sickness with an inability to collect debts because of this.
 The business was reported to have been an old-one of established value.
 The assignee charged with disposing of the business assets was a Mr. Cohen.
 The accountant who managed the final sales was Bernard Michael and Co.
 Public Accountants.
 30 Elizabeth St, Melbourne.
 The property was again assigend later in May (in an attempt to recoup sales), to Bernard Michael & Co, Trade Assignees.
 30 Elizabeth St, Melbourne.Prior to falling on hard times, John Moss advertised in The Jewish Herald 18 May 1894.
 Wood, coal and general produce stores, 21 Alma Road St Kilda, coal, wood, coke, charcoal, bone, dust, guano, etc. Hay, straw, chaff, wheat, oats, maise, peas (whole or crushed).
 Large supplies always on hand at lowest rates.Sources: 22 March 1895.
 The Age, 14 May 1895, The Argus.
 20 May 1895, The Age.

 I don’t know if the above is our John Moss.
 After months of searching and researching it is about the only John Moss of the time and at this location that makes sense.
 However, at this time I can’t definitively prove this is our John.
-What has further confounded me is that I cannot find any reference to date to his death or indeed were he died.
-Based on one of his daughters weddings and the fact that her brother gave her away I could assume that John was either too sick or had died to be able to do this rather traditional duty.
+What has further confounded me is that I cannot find any reference to date to his death or indeed where he died.
+Based on one of his daughters’ weddings and the fact that her brother gave her away I would assume that John was either too sick or had died to be able to do this rather traditional duty.
 This was in 1899.
-When Sarah died in 1922 she was recorded as relict of, meaning the living wife of, so I can only assume that they were still married at the time of his death.
+When Sarah died in 1922 she was recorded as a relict of, meaning the living wife of, so I can only assume that they were still married at the time of his death.
 Very confusing and odd this one.